ulfschneider/ulf.website/content/posts/2023-01-05-edge-search.md

 My blog had a client-side search based on [Lunr](https://lunrjs.com) for years, but the recent availability of Netlify edge functions was reason enough trying to implement a server-side solution.
 I ended up doing it with [MiniSearch](https://github.com/lucaong/minisearch).

 Netlify edge functions come with the big advantage of being executed in a datacenter closest to the requesting user, which reduces latency.
-Because Netlify edge functions are JavaScript that is executed in a Deno environment, the cold start time is faster than for serverless functions running in a Node environment, which again makes edge functions faster.
+Because Netlify edge functions are executed in a Deno environment, the cold start time is faster than for serverless functions running in a Node environment, which again makes edge functions faster.
 A further bonus: Deno supports TypeScript out-of-the-box.
 Because Deno does not allow CommonJS imports, I had to replace the Lunr search library with MiniSearch.^[[<cite>Ryan Dahl and Deno</citre>](https://shoptalkshow.com/546/), Shop Talk Show 546, Dec 19, 2022]

 Netlify edge functions have an execution time limit of 50 ms, a code size limit of 20 MB after compression, and the memory consumption for a set of deployed edge functions must not exceed 512 MB.^[[<cite>Edge Function Limits</cite>](https://docs.netlify.com/edge-functions/limits/), Netlify, 2022] All of those limitations shouldn´t be a problem for implementing a server-side fulltext search.